-Additionally, the Emergency Operations Plan was initiated on January 10, 2021, and the event was reviewed on October 12, 2021, in lieu of an annual test.
-The Public Utility Commission and the Texas Department of Emergency Management were invited to join the review via Microsoft TEAMs.
-Upon completion of the review and updates/revisions that were made as a result, the General Field Representative of the Rural Utility Service was notified; and on at the Cooperative's December 2021 Board of Director's meeting that was held on December 20, 2021, the Board was provided with an update and allowed to review the changes that were made to the EOP.
+Additionally, the Emergency Operations Plan was tested on October 13, 2022, the Public Utility Commission and the Texas Department of Emergency Management were invited to join the test via Microsoft TEAMs.
+Upon completion of the review and updates/revisions that were made as a result, the General Field Representative of the Rural Utility Service was notified; and at the Cooperative's December 2022 Board of Director's meeting that was held on December 19, 2022, the Board was provided with an update and allowed to review the changes that were made to the EOP.